-In terms of who is feeling the burden of Covid-19 related restrictions the most, women clearly feel it is they; one woman in Port Loko highlighted how men "try to go out and relax leaving the rest of the household members in a hungry state.
+In terms of who felt the burden of Covid-19 related restrictions the most at household level, women clearly considered it was them; one woman in Port Loko highlighted how men "try to go out and relax leaving the rest of the household members in a hungry state.
 Women are left with the children with plenty of questions to answer from the kids such as "grandma, when are we going to cook today".
 Another from the same district highlighted "Before, my husband was championing the bread winning but since the Covid-19, everything collapsed except me that goes around to find means of survival ...
 They just leave the house in the morning and come in the evening leaving us with the stress from children".

-One man from Tonkolili claimed that it is the men who suffer the most as "the burden is heavier as all the family members just depend on him".
+A lack of understanding of the workload of women was apparent from some of the responses given by men, who felt that this had actually decreased during the lockdown.
+One man explained it as follows "Before the chores are done by the mothers and it takes time to complete them because they have to do everything now they delegate chores to the children."
+Another man from Tonkolili claimed it is men who suffer most, as "the burden is heavier as all the family members just depend on him".
 Another man from the same area pointed out that "the home is no longer peaceful", which he attributed to the stress of having no income or food in the house.

 Respondents were also able to share some of the additional stories they had heard in connection to Covid-19.
 One of the women interviewed in Port Loko explained how "because of the hardship during this Covid-19, somebody committed suicide in Port Loko town".
-Another respondent identified how she had heard that "the police and soldier men are flogging people around town who do not wear their face masks".

 The most frequent impact identified at community level was that there were no more meetings or sport gatherings.
-A number of people also spoke about how traditional community support systems are being put under pressure.
+A number of people also spoke about how traditional community support systems were being put under pressure.
 One woman spoke about how "community members do not have enough let alone to support other neighbours.
 Due to the hard conditions, no one cares about their neighbour as everyone is busy fending for daily survival."
 Others spoke of how they "rarely had time to socialise with community people especially during this pandemic".